-Elizabeth J. Chen is an Associate at Wigdor LLP.
+Elizabeth J. Chen is a Senior Associate at Wigdor LLP.

 Some of Ms. Chen’s representative cases include: